Boston University vs. Holy Cross Predictions & Picks - Women's Patriot Tournament Championship

 Boston University vs. Holy Cross Women's Basketball Predictions & Picks - Patriot Tournament Championship

-Sunday's game between the Boston University Terriers (24-7) and Holy Cross Crusaders (23-8) squaring off at Case Gym has a projected final score of 64-57 (according to our computer prediction) in favor of Boston University, who is listed as the favorite by our model.
-The game will tip off at 12:00 PM ET on March 12.
+Sunday's contest features the Boston University Terriers (24-7) and the Holy Cross Crusaders (23-8) matching up at Case Gym (on March 12) at 12:00 PM ET.
+This matchup, according to our computer prediction, will result in a 64-57 victory for Boston University.

-Their last time out, the Terriers won on Thursday 84-68 against Army.
+Their last time out, the Terriers won on Thursday 84-68 over Army.

 Boston University vs. Holy Cross Game Info